Small 6 square feet HO Scale Dolton Industry Park industrial switching model railroad layout, designed for operation in a small space.

 Until September 2011, a train was staged on the longest spur, with the locomotive facing east.
 After September 2011 a small staging module was built which allowed a train to be staged west of the Dolton Industry park so an operating session could start with a train in the staging are or ready to depart from the park.
 Dolton Industry Park Transport (DIRT) trains do not require a caboose, but any other railroad that runs a train to the park may require a caboose depending on their operating rules.
-There is normally also an extra loco available to facilitate switching, which will be in the Flour Mill spur or the Flour Mill spur lead, or anywhere where there is available space for it.
+There was normally also an extra loco available to facilitate switching, which was in the Flour Mill spur or the Flour Mill spur lead, or anywhere where there was available space for it.

 Switching is what its all about

 Switching, to me, is the most interesting part of model railroad operations.
 All the layouts I have built since 2004 have been designed for switching and Dolton Industry Park is no exception.
 If I am given a choice on a layout of running a mainline train or a local with lots of switching, I will invariably choose the local over the mainline train.